joshbruce/fourth-earth-raw/public/additions/content.md

 ### Becoming unskilled

-Fourth Earth RAW does not inherently limit what skills characters can learn nor does it implement the concept of skill atrophy, which means characters can become (and stay) experts at every skill available; not normally how life works.
+Fourth Earth RAW does not explicitly limit what skills characters can learn nor does it implement the concept of skill atrophy, which means characters can become (and stay) experts at every skill available; not normally how life works.

 Guidelines:

 1. Keep decay simple; maybe it's an artifact of being subdued, death and resurrection, reincarnation, some combination (see “Subdue,” “Resurrection,” and “Reincarnation” additions).
-2. A rank should rarely, if ever, return to 0; like riding a bike, it will tend to take less time to return to a previously held proficiency level than it took to initially attain it.
+2. A rank should rarely, if ever, return to 0; like riding a bike, it will tend to take less effort to return to a previously held proficiency.
 3. Ranks should be balanced using a mundane to rare spectrum of difficulties; chances are most difficulties aren't a 5 or higher, making it harder to reach high-level ranks.
 4. Succeeding at a skill with a given difficulty should rejuvenate the proficiency points in the lower ranks.
-5. Similar to the "Tool decay and destruction" addition, players could pay a tax to maintain skill proficiency; simulating joining a gym, for example.
+5. Similar to the "Tool decay and destruction" addition, players may pay a tax to maintain skill proficiency; simulating joining a gym, for example.

 Consider: